 This is one of the best and easiest ways to grow your wealth.
 Rather than manually transferring money into your savings account, set up an automatic deposit to do it for you at a regular interval – we recommend every payday.
 Why automatic over manual?
 For most people, payday or extra money in your account means a trip to the mall or an online retailer.
 To avoid thinking about saving as a missed opportunity to get something you want, let your savings account take the money before you even see it.

 Most financial service providers offer this functionality, including our automated dividend investing platform.
-Our platform takes it one step further and suggests a contribution amount to reach your goal, check out the public version of that tool here.
+Our platform takes it one step further and suggests a contribution amount to reach your goal, check out a lite version of that tool here.

 To reiterate, whether or not you’re investing on your own, using a robo-advisor, or having your money managed elsewhere, behavior is the overarching key to successful investing.
-Join us on the Fireside Finance podcast next Friday, where we will discuss a few more ways to better your behavior with Joe Saul-Sehy.
+If you want to learn even more behavior tips, listen to our Fireside Finance podcast episode with Joe Saul-Sehy.

 Until next time,